($783) Cost to ship a car from Tulsa, OK to Akron, OH

 The time of the year

-The time of year and weather conditions in Tulsa and Akron play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Tulsa and Akron can impact car shipping prices.

 Primarily in the spring and early summer months, the city is subjected to severe thunderstorms containing large hail, damaging winds, and, occasionally, tornadoes.
 Be sure to check your weather app to avoid inclement weather during your move.